giancambo/benperk.github.io/msdn/README.md

 + [Configuring Application Request Routing (ARR) to use a port other than port 80][IIS38]
 + [Web.config file is emptied when copying to WebDAV share][IIS39]
 + [Application Request Routing (ARR) – self referencing itself 400 or 502.3][IIS40]
++ [Passing Client IP to a server in the Web Farm using Application Request Router][IIS41]

 ## Operating Systems and Open Source
 + [Installing Window 8 Beta on Hyper-V, Key Combinations][OS1]